 The children of James MacDonald and Margaret Neill:

-- Sarah Macdonald (Sadie), the first child, was born on Aug.12, 1918, in Charlemont, Co.Armagh while James was working as a yardman in Henry's of Moy.
+- Sarah MacDonald (Sadie), the first child, was born on Aug.12, 1918, in Charlemont, Co.Armagh while James was working as a yardman in Henry's of Moy.
 She attended school in Moy and in Coalisland, Co.Tyrone.
 Leaving school at the age of 16 she was employed to look after the children of the Miller family in Benburb.
 Later she looked after a child, John Lee, for the Lee family in Dungannon.
 She met Samuel Edward Kerr at a dance in Coalisland.
 They were married in the Brackaville Parish Church (Church of Ireland) in Coalisland.
-Her story continues in Chapter 4.

-- Martha Jane Macdonald or ``Flora'' as she was always known was the second child, born on Oct.23, 1926, in Lineside, Coalisland where James was working for John Kilpatrick and Sons.
+- Martha Jane MacDonald or ``Flora'' as she was always known was the second child, born on Oct.23, 1926, in Lineside, Coalisland where James was working for John Kilpatrick and Sons.
 She attended Coalisland Primary School and Dungannon Technical College obtaining certificates in Business Studies.
 After graduation she was employed as a cashier in The Castle Cafe in Dungannon where she worked for four years before becoming, in 1948, a dental nurse and receptionist with T.E.Alexander, a local dentist in Dungannon.
-On Sep.29, 1953, Flora married William Robert Valentine Hutchinson of Ardcumbra, Cookstown, who was known as Val.
+On Sep.29, 1953, Flora married William Robert Valentine Hutchinson of Ardcumber, Cookstown, who was known as Val.
 At the time Val was employed with Northern Ireland Railways.
 In 1966, he became an Education Welfare Officer with the Tyrone County Education Committee where he worked the rest of his life.
 Until 1967, Val and Flora lived at 3 Gortin Park, Coalisland; in that year they moved to a new bungalow at Ardcumber, just south of Cookstown.
 Val was a keen member of the ``B Specials'', the reserve police force in Northern Ireland.
 He frequently kept a number of weapons such as a machine-gun in his home.
 He was well practiced with these weapons and was a great shot in target shooting.
 He also loved music.
 He was a tenor drummer and the secretary and playing member of the Tullylagan pipe band.
 He was also Chairman of the Mid-Ulster section of the Scottish Pipe Band Association.
 Val died on Jun.4, 1970, at the age of 43 and is buried in Desertcreat Parish Church just south of Cookstown, County Tyrone.
-Flora continued to live in Cookstown for some years.
-She now (1992) lives with her daughter in Hillsborough, County Down.
-Val and Flora had a daughter:
+Flora continued to live in Cookstown (and later in Hillsborough, County Down) for some years.

 Christopher E. Brennen